nathantsoi/betaflight/docs/1wire.md

 # 1-wire passthrough esc programming

-Currently supported on the STM32F3DISCOVERY.
+Currently supported on the STM32F3DISCOVERY, NAZE (and variants) and CC3D.

 The general idea is to connect a UART/USB converter to your computer and the UART pins defined in `target.h`, and a ground of course, to program your ESCs in place.